Metaloziz/native_js/README.md

 ## --- The single-responsibility principle:
 "There should never be more than one reason for a class to change."
 In other words, every class should have only one responsibility.

+## --- The open–closed principle:
+"Software entities ... should be open for extension, but closed for modification."
 __________________________________________________________________________________________________________________________________________________________________

 # The Catalog of Design Patterns